metal3-io/baremetal-operator/docs/api.md

   * *disableCertificateVerification* -- A boolean to skip certificate validation when true.

+* *bootMode* -- An enum indicating the boot mode of the system (UEFI or legacy).
+When not set, it takes the default boot mode (legacy).

 * *online* -- A boolean indicating whether the host should be powered on (true) or off (false).
 Changing this value will trigger a change in power state on the physical host.